choijin/Music_Recommender_System/README.md

 * **`Data Substitution`**: If a song had a recording_mbid, I used this as the key variable and replaced the recording_msid to recording_mbid.
 This helped us to uniquely identify each song in our dataset.

-* **`Noise Reductio`n**: To reduce noise in the data and focus on relevant information, I filtered out user_ids associated with less than 10 unique recording_msid, and vice versa.
+* **`Noise Reduction`**: To reduce noise in the data and focus on relevant information, I filtered out user_ids associated with less than 10 unique recording_msid, and vice versa.
 This is akin to removing outliers in a data set.

 ### Data Partitioning
 * The goal is to partition the dataset into a train and validation set, with a split ratio of 8:2.